 It is like a yardstick, but instead of writing measurements, it has all kinds of other markings, such as measuring tapes, square shapes, etc. If part of your fabric needs trimming, you can measure how much to cut or whatever else you need to do. $8-$10.
 The clear ruler should have sightlines or markings to help you line up your fabric.
 I use an OmniGrip ruler with a Lip Edge, which is great because it hooks onto the edge of the cutting mat to keep the ruler from slipping while you cut.
 Find it here

-My absolute favorite tool for cutting fabric is not scissors but my Olfa 60 mm rotary cutter.
-Rotary cutters look a lot like pizza cutters, and they come in several sizes.
+My favorite tool for cutting fabric is not scissors but my Olfa 60 mm rotary cutter.
+Rotary cutters look a lot like pizza cutters and come in several sizes.
 The smallest is 18mm or 28mm, the most common is 45mm, and the largest is typically 60mm.
-On the packaging, the 60mm rotary cutters say they are for thicker fabrics or cutting up to six layers of cotton fabric at a time.
+The 60mm rotary cutters on the packaging say they are for thicker fabrics or cutting up to six layers of cotton fabric at a time.
 The smaller blades are useful for cutting around curves.

 If you can only buy one size of rotary cutter, I’d say a 60mm is the way to go, but many people use the 45mm size.
 So did I, for a long time, and they work perfectly fine!
-You’ll also notice that the styles of the handle are often different, which is another preference.
-Whichever you choose, you’ll want to buy some replacement blades, which usually come in a pack of five.
+You’ll also notice that the handle styles are often different, which is another preference.
+You’ll want to buy some replacement blades, which usually come in a pack of five.
 It’s best to change out the blade when you notice that your blade is becoming dull and isn’t making very sharp cuts.
 Generations Quilt Patterns has some great tips for when to replace a rotary cutter.

 You may also consider an electric fabric cutter.